AstrobioMike/AstrobioMike.github.io/unix/for-loops.md

 done
 ```

 > **Note:** Notice the prompt is different while we are within the loop syntax.
-This is to tell you you are not at the typical prompt.
+This is to tell us we are not at the typical prompt.
 If we get stuck with that alternate prompt and we want to get rid of it, we can press **`ctrl + c`** to cancel it.

 Just to note, we don't need to put these on separate lines, and we don't need to indent over the "body" of the loop like we did above (the `echo $item` part), but both can help with readability so we will continue doing that moving forward.
 As an example though, we could also enter it like this on one line, separating the major blocks with semicolons: